TERROIR & UNIQUE PROVENANCE

 The Champlain Valley AVA

-The Champlain Valley of New York AVA, in upstate New York, is about 82-miles long and is nestled between the Adirondack Mountains and the iconic Lake Champlain.
+The Champlain Valley of New York AVA, in upstate New York, is approximately 82-miles long and is nestled between the Adirondack Mountains and the iconic Lake Champlain.
 With sprawling vistas, acres upon acres of wooded trails, waterfalls, hidden gems and stunning mountain views, the geography of the western shoreline of this AVA is diverse and cinematic.
 The AVA covers about 500 square miles in Clinton and Essex Counties, New York.
 To learn more about the terroir, the wine and the people, visit Carpe Travel’s AVA Guide to the Champlain Valley of New York.